An interesting evening of cheese tasting with Go Cheese Tasting with Chef Ranveer Brar!

 The program started with an excellent stand up comedy by Sahil Shah, he had the audience in splits and that too with good quality jokes, not what gets passed off as humour in India in the names of Great Indian Comedy Circus and the likes.

 After the ice had been broken and we were all in a jolly good more, Mahesh Israni, Chief Marketing Office of Parag Milk Foods (Gowardhan) who took us through the history of Parag Milk Foods, its products and the path it wants to take in future.
-His talk covered some very interesting & fun points like Gujurat is the highest consumer of cheese in India and Bangalore is 4th, however gujjus do a lot of fusion stuff whereas we eat it in more in the form of cheese (adjusts collar)
+His talk covered some very interesting & fun points like Gujarat is the highest consumer of cheese in India and Bangalore is 4th, however Gujjus do a lot of fusion stuff whereas we eat it in more in the form of cheese (adjusts collar).

 Following up Mahesh, was the star attraction of the evening Chef Ranveer Brar himself.
 He did a fun quiz with audience on where does Colby, Montreal and other cheeses come up.
 Concluding that none of them really come from the originating names and hence won’t it be better to eat their local varieties than imported one.
 Smart one that was.